eriklupander/pathtracer-ocl/README.md

 Simple unidirectional pathtracer written just for fun using Go as frontend and OpenCL as computation backend.

 Supports:
-* Spheres, Planes, Boxes, Cylinders
+* Spheres, Planes, Boxes, Cylinders, Plain triangles
 * Diffuse and reflective materials
 * Movable camera
 * Anti-aliasing
 * Depth of Field with simple focal length and camera aperture.
-* .OBJ model loading and rendering, incl computing vertex normals.
+* .OBJ model loading and rendering, incl computing vertex normals and bounding boxes.
 Each model goes into one bounding box, so not efficient.
+* Can generate BVH trees Go-side, but not yet render those OpenCL-side. (high on the todo list)

 Based on or inspired by: